pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 - It defines at what events the workflow should trigger (in this case at `push` events).
 - a build job is triggered, which indicates a container image (runs-on) to run the job in, then triggers some steps.
-- The final step triggers a facility of quarto to [publish](https://github.com/quarto-dev/quarto-actions/tree/main/publish) its output to a github repository
+- The final step triggers a facility of quarto to [publish](https://github.com/quarto-dev/quarto-actions/tree/main/publish) its output to a GitHub repository

 The above setup is optimal for co-creating a documentation repository for your community.
-Users can visit the source code via the `edit on github` link and suggest improvements via issues of pull requests.
+Users can visit the source code via the `edit on GitHub` link and suggest improvements via issues of pull requests.
 Notice that this tutorial is also maintained as markdown in Git.

 ---

 ## Update catalogue from Git CI/CD

-For this scenario we need a database in the cloud to host our records (which is reachable by github actions).
+For this scenario we need a database in the cloud to host our records (which is reachable by GitHub actions).
 For the training consider to set up a FREE account at [supabase.com](https://supabase.com/dashboard).

 - At supabase, create a new account.
 - Then create a new Instance of type `Tiny (free)`.